Date of this document: July 28, 2026

 When you first connect to a site that implements optional cookies and trackers, you will be asked to accept or set your preferences regarding our use of cookies and trackers implemented on the site in question.

 Please note that if you object to the installation or use of one or more cookies or trackers on one of our sites, one or more cookies will be stored containing a record of your choice.
 If you delete these cookies, which are intended to record your choices regarding cookies and trackers, it will no longer be possible to identify you as having refused or accepted the use of certain cookies and trackers.
 If these choice cookies are deleted, you will need to express your choice again.
-These choice cookies have names beginning with cmplz, for example “cmplz_banner-status”, “cmplz_functional”.
+This choice is stored by our consent manager CookieYes in a single cookie named “cookieyes-consent”.

 Some browsers include a feature that allows you to indicate that you do not wish to be tracked.
 This choice is transmitted to sites, which can then take it into account and adapt their behavior accordingly.